emmobley63/javascript-challenge/README.md

 In order to create a filter function, I needed input from the user and a button for the user to call my "datefilter" function with the new criteria.
 I used d3 to call the class of the button create an event on the filter button.

 Within my called "datefilter" function, I used d3 to assign the user input to a variable.
 I then used this to check against the dates in my dataset.
-An if statement returns the filtered data to the user or an error message.
+An if statement returns the filtered data to the user or a hidden error block appears below the filter data.